-The foregoing description of the amended and restated registration rights agreement that we entered into with the initial purchasers and the registration rights agreement that we entered into with the private equity investors is only a brief summary and is not complete.
-We urge you to refer to these agreements (copies of which are filed as exhibits to the registration statement of which this prospectus forms a part) for a full description of the terms, conditions and other provisions of the registration rights that apply to our Class A common stock.
+The foregoing description of the amended and restated registration rights agreement that we entered into with the Tillotson initial purchasers is only a brief summary and is not complete.
+We urge you to refer to this agreement (a copy of which is filed as an exhibit to the registration statement of which this prospectus forms a part) for a full description of the terms, conditions and other provisions of the registration rights that apply to our Class A common stock.